sumanuitbu/logging-filebeat-elastic-kibana/README.md

 ### Generate elastic certificates

 Elscticsearch support certificates in both formats .p12 and .crt.
-We will test oout both ways -
+We will test out both ways -

 **PKCS#12 format**